writetome51/open-array-item-getter/README.md

 An array-manipulating Typescript/Javascript class with methods that return items copied
 from the array.
 None of the methods modify the array.

-## Installation

-You must have npm installed first.
-Then, in the command line:

-    npm install @writetome51/public-array-getter

-## Loading

-    // if using Typescript:
-    import { PublicArrayGetter } from '@writetome51/public-array-getter';
-    // if using ES5 Javascript:
-    var PublicArrayGetter = require('@writetome51/public-array-getter').PublicArrayGetter;

-To instantiate, pass the actual array it will contain into its constructor:
+<b>To instantiate</b>, pass the array it will contain into its constructor:

     let get = new PublicArrayGetter( [item1, item2, item3,...] );